prijb/run3_scouting/production/hZdZd-production/README.md

     4 1.000000e-02 # kap
     5 1.279000e+02 # aXM1
 ```
-Also, the number of generated events in the `run_card.dat` should be increased to `100000` (higher values are not recommended).
+Also, the number of generated events in the `run_card.dat` should be increased to `100000` (higher values are not recommended) and the energy of the protons raised to `6800.` (default configuration has `6500.` which corresponds to 13 TeV).

 All this steps can be done by running the `launchZddToff_MG5.py` script in a Madgraph area in lxplus.